muratti66/ds1302_lag_fix/README.md

-### DS1302 second lag fix
+### Arduino DS1302 second lag fix

-I found the solution to rewind time by 20 seconds every day.
+I found the solution to rewind time by 20 seconds every day on my personel project.
-The timer has been running successfully for several months.
+<br>The timer has been running successfully for several months..

 Codes :